-Traffic Volume (2015 Average Daily Traffic) 43
+Traffic Volume (2015 Average Daily Traffic)

 - 9 Town Transit (9TT) operates five routes that extend to Middletown, Madison, and New London.
 These routes operate at a headway of two hours or more.
 In addition, 9TT only connects to the town centers in East Haddam, Lyme, and Durham via reservation-based Dial-A-Ride service, requiring one day advanced notice. - The 9TT routes provide connection to the Shore Line East commuter rail service which connects the Region to New Haven and the Metro North rail service to New York and the CT rail service to Hartford and Springfield.
-Although the 9TT routes are not coordinated with Shore Line East trains, 9TT's XtraMile service allows commuters to request a pickup at the Old Saybrook and Westbrook Train Stations to destinations in the XtraMile service area (Old Saybrook, Westbrook, and Essex), during service hours. - ▲ The Connecticut Active Transportation Plan contains a Statewide Bicycle Planning Network.
+Although the 9TT routes are not coordinated with Shore Line East trains, 9TT's XtraMile program allows commuters to schedule their trip to meet any train at Old Saybrook or Westbrook Stations within XtraMile service area (Old Saybrook, Westbrook, and Essex) and hours. - ✓ The Connecticut Active Transportation Plan contains a Statewide Bicycle Planning Network.
 This network identifies key routes and connections which bicyclists can use to travel throughout the state.
-Many of these roads are being used for recreational purposes, and for others daily (or a few times a week) commuting.
-Improvements to the road conditions, and opportunities for multi modal (bike/ bus/bike) commutes as well as the increasing use of E-bikes, is expected to increase the mode share of those that bike to work, schools, and shopping.
-The plan identifies three tiers of improvements.
-Tier I improvements are the highest priority improvements that are most feasible to implement in the near term.
+Because of the large distances between municipalities and the general character of the roads identified, this network would likely be used for recreational purposes, rather than for daily commuting or access to goods and services.
+The plan identifies three tiers of improvements, Tier I improvements are the highest priority improvements that are most feasible to implement in the near term.
 Lower tier improvements are less of a priority due to lower potential demand or feasibility of implementing improvements. - Municipalities in the Region have a sparse and discontinuous network of paved walkways and sidewalks.
 These walkways are focused around town centers and connect the centers with residential areas, services, schools, and recreational facilities.
 Because the existence and formality of walkways is usually a function of greater development density, some of the more rural municipalities have little to no pedestrian infrastructure.
 Lyme and Killingworth, for example, have no sidewalks within their boundaries. - Active commuting, or commuting by walking or bicycling, is not currently a viable option for much of the Region.
 Only 3% of the Region's working population walked to work and there is insufficient data on bicycle trips.
 Bicycle commuters likely fall into the 1% of residents using "other" modes of commuting.